useflyyer/flyyer-docs/docs/concepts.md

 ### Template

-This is the most important thing about Flayyer. **This is in reality a webpage (HTML, CSS and JavaScript) acting as a template to create dynamic images** .
+This is the most important thing about Flyyer. **This is in reality a webpage (HTML, CSS and JavaScript) acting as a template to create dynamic images** .
 What is great about this templates is that you can use them to generate infinite amount of images based on variables.

 For developers and engineers: a template is a **web component** (React, Vue, etc).
 To develop templates you can start a project following this [section](./getting-started.md). **Every template has a name corresponding to the name of its file** (similar to Next.js and _pages_).